 where the radial spacing is normalized by $H_0$ for a typical scale of the system.
-This equation shows that the epicycle oscillation becomes completely out of phase ($\Delta \phi_{\kappa}=\pi$) at radial spacing of $\Delta R=H_0$ when $\tau_{\rm comp}\approx 3$ rotations for the cylindrical case with $H_0/R_0=0.1$.
+This equation shows that the epicyclic oscillation becomes completely out of phase ($\Delta \phi_{\kappa}=\pi$) at radial spacing of $\Delta R=H_0$ when $\tau_{\rm comp}\approx 3$ rotations for the cylindrical case with $H_0/R_0=0.1$.
 For $H_0/R_0=0.01$, longer $\tau_{\rm comp} \approx 30$ rotations are required.
 However, we would like to note that the estimate based on equation (\ref{eq:t_shift}) is rather conservative because the effect of the radial compression is regarded to be already effective well before the phase difference reaches $\pi$.
+Additionally, oscillations are expected to be excited rather randomly by turbulence, as discussed with Figure \ref{fig:vR1D}.
 Thus, even in this nearly Cartesian case, the compressible amplification is already working at $t\approx 10$ rotation time, which is comparable to the timescale for the transition from the initial linear stage to the nonlinear saturated phase (Figure \ref{fig:alphaM_tevol}).

 Another characteristic feature expected from equation (\ref{eq:t_shift}) is that, as time goes on, the compressible amplification is going to work for smaller $\Delta R$; smaller-scale localized magnetic concentrations can be formed at later times.
 In order to capture these fine-scale structures, numerical simulations require sufficiently high resolution.
 Thus, the saturation level and time-variability of magnetic field may depend on numerical resolution, which will be addressed in our future work.